-For instance, if a husband was killed by someone else’s negligence, then, his spouse would have the first right to file the claim.
+For instance, if a husband was killed by someone else’s negligence, then, his spouse would have the first right to file the wrongful death claim.
 If the spouse cannot deal with pursuing the claim while grieving, then, an offspring has the option to file next and so on.

-Guidelines Governing Wrongful Death Compensation
+Guidelines Governing Those Who Can Sue For Wrongful Death

 - Duty of Care — It must be proved that the defendant had a ‘duty of care’ over the deceased, meaning that the offender violated standard rules or regulations because of his or her own negligence or ill will.
 For instance, the duty of care when driving a car is following safe traffic laws, issued by the Department of Motor Vehicles (DMV).